Experience

 Here I will provide brief description of my past experience.
-This page is not a resume, my formal resume is available here.
-On this page I concentrate on general software development and project management issues as I see them.
+This page is not a resume, which is available here .
+On this page I concentrate my attention on general software development and project management issues as I see them.

 Practical and realistic approach

-When selecting a technology for a new or existing project I do not automatically choose my favorite or the one that I am most familiar with, or the trendiest one.
+When selecting a technology for a new or existing project I do not automatically choose my favourite or the one that I am most familiar with, and certainly not the trendiest one.
 I always try to consider other technical and business challenges, present in the project.
 It might include for instance:

-• Requirements of portability - do we need to support more than one platform (where platform is not limited by just OS or hardware)
+• Portability - do we need to support more than one platform (where "platform" is not necessarily limited by just OS or hardware)

 • TCO (total cost of ownership) - the money required to acquire and support the technology over the projected lifetime